 Many other top performance brands treat their fabrics with Perfluorinated Chemicals (PFCs) to make ensure stain resistance.
 Burrow’s fabrics are made from a material called olefin, which is comprised from upcycled polymers and are naturally stain-resistant.

 Score!
 Your sofa doesn’t need to be sprayed with toxic chemicals and it still won't get stained when your favorite thai curry spills on it.

 In fact, Burrow fabrics contain no formaldehyde, heavy metals, phenols, phthalates, or flame-retardant chemicals.
-According to the Higg Index, Burrow fabrics are the greenest upholstery fabrics available because they have the least negative impact on the planet.
+Burrow fabrics are some of the greenest upholstery fabrics available because they have the least negative impact on the planet.